RNCryptor/RNCryptor/README.md

 Supports 10.7+ and iOS 5+.
 For more information on backporting, read and comment on Issue #22.

+The current file format is v2.
+To read v1 files (see Issue #44), you need to set the compile-time macro `RNCRYPTOR_ALLOW_V1_BAD_HMAC`.
+It is not possible to write v1 files anymore.

 # Design considerations

 `RNCryptor` has several design goals, in order of importance: